blakecwyu/blakecwyu/README.md

 - 💞️ I’m looking to collaborate on Data Visualization and Scipy Classifier/Regression Models
 - 📫 How to reach me: via Github message box?
 Is there one?
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I was an tech engineer then moved to hospitality industry, and now I am on the way to coding world.
+- ⚡ Fun fact: I was a tech engineer then moved to hospitality industry, and now I am on the way to the coding world.

 <!---
 blakecwyu/blakecwyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.